andbloch/building-a-robot-judge/problem-set-1/README.md

 - **extra_assignment_1_abloch.py** contains the code of the extra assignment

 ## Comments about Solutions
 The performance of the LogisticRegression classifier is really bad.
 The ROC shows that the classifier is as good as a random classifier.
-There are several things I'd try to improve the performance:
+There are several things I'd try to improve the classification performance:
-- Select the features in a TF-IDF-manner (but that's not what was asked)
+- select the features in a TF-IDF-manner (but that's not what was asked)
-- Use all of the data
+- use all of the data
-- Use a more complex classifier
+- use a more complex classifier